 Micheal Kors – I bought a cleaning mop/bucket and it broke from MK.
 Also a brush that broke as well.
 Everything I have ever bought from this brand has broken.
 Avoid.

 Music/Apps purchasing – I avoid the iTunes/Apps store because of their terrible practice of handling Apple ID’s and when you switch email names, it causes lots of issues.
 In addition when i closed my old @mac email name, I closed my account and I could not download any of the thousands of dollars that I had spent on music.
 A month later they allowed you to download music.
 Unfortunately since I had closed my account, I could not take advantage of that.
-I buy music/apps at Amazon which is often cheaper.
-Now I use Rdio and love it.
+Now I use Tidal and love it.